rphlmrk/EcoChartPro/README.md

 # Eco Chart Pro

-**Eco Chart Pro** is a professional, high-performance desktop charting and backtesting application built with Java Swing.
-It provides a feature-rich environment for financial market analysis, custom indicator development, and disciplined trade journaling.
+**Eco Chart Pro is a comprehensive desktop platform designed for traders to master their strategy and psychology.** It's not just another charting tool; it's a dedicated training environment built on a powerful feedback loop: **Backtest → Journal → Analyze → Improve.**

 ![Eco Chart Pro Screenshot](./docs/images/screenshot.png) <!-- TODO: Replace this with an actual screenshot of your application! -->

 ---

-## Core Features
+## The Core Feedback Loop

--   **Multi-Panel Charting:** View multiple instruments or timeframes simultaneously with a flexible, user-configurable layout system.
--   **Advanced Replay Mode:** A powerful backtesting engine to replay historical market data bar-by-bar, allowing traders to test and refine strategies in a simulated environment.
--   **Full Paper Trading Suite:** A complete simulated trading service featuring order management (limit, stop, market), open position tracking, and detailed P&L calculation.
--   **Interactive Drawing Tools:** A full suite of tools for technical analysis, including trendlines, Fibonacci levels, rectangles, and measurement tools, with full undo/redo support.
--   **Custom Indicator Engine:** A robust plugin system that supports loading indicators from external JARs or live-compiling them from the powerful in-app Java editor with code completion.
--   **Gamification & Coaching:** An innovative system that tracks performance, offers unlockable achievements, and provides actionable coaching insights to help traders identify behavioral patterns and improve discipline.
--   **Modern Themed UI:** A clean, themeable user interface built on the FlatLaf look and feel, featuring a polished dashboard and non-intrusive notifications.
+Eco Chart Pro is built around four key pillars that work together to help you become a more disciplined and profitable trader.

+### 🔎 Backtest with Precision (Replay Mode)
+Step through historical market data bar-by-bar in a high-fidelity simulated environment.
+Test your strategies against real market conditions without risking capital.
+The replay engine is the foundation of your practice.

+### ✍️ Journal Every Decision
+Go beyond simple P&L. For every trade, the guided journaling system prompts you to log your emotional state, plan adherence, setup quality, and any mistakes made.
+This creates a rich dataset of your trading behavior.

+### 💡 Gain Actionable Insights
+Turn your raw journal data into wisdom.
+The **Coaching Service** automatically analyzes your trading patterns to find recurring issues, time-based weaknesses, and hidden strengths.
+It's like having a personal trading coach reviewing your performance.

+### 🏆 Level Up Your Discipline (Gamification)
+Stay motivated and build consistent habits with an integrated progression system.
+Earn Experience Points (XP) for disciplined trading, unlock achievements for reaching key milestones, and take on daily challenges to improve specific skills.

+---

+## For Power Users & Developers

+### 🔧 Build Your Own Edge (Custom Indicators)
+Go beyond built-in indicators.
+Eco Chart Pro features a complete in-app Java editor with code completion and an extensive API.
+Write, compile, and hot-reload your own custom indicators directly onto your charts without ever leaving the application.

+---

-## Roadmap & Future Development
+## 🗺️ Project Roadmap

 This project is under active development.
 The roadmap is divided into several key phases focused on architectural improvements, feature expansion, and usability enhancements.

-### Phase 1: Core Architecture Refinement
+### Phase 1: Core Architecture & UI Refinement
--   **[In Progress] Polymorphic Drawing Tool Settings:** Refactor the drawing tool settings logic to use a polymorphic approach, removing `instanceof` checks and allowing each drawing tool to manage its own settings dialog.
-This will make the system more extensible and easier to maintain.
+-   **[In Progress] Polymorphic Drawing Tool Settings:** Refactor the drawing tool settings logic to use a polymorphic approach, allowing each drawing tool to manage its own settings dialog for better extensibility.
--   **[Planned] Info Cursor Tool:** Introduce a new cursor mode that displays an information panel with details about the candle, indicators, and drawings under the cursor.
+-   **[Planned] Info Cursor Tool:** Introduce a new cursor mode that displays a detailed information panel about the candle and indicator values under the cursor.
+-   **[Planned] Right-Click Context Menus:** Provide faster access to common actions (e.g., delete drawing, modify order) via context-sensitive right-click menus on the chart.
+-   **[Planned] Enhanced Chart Interaction:** Implement zoom-to-cursor and click-and-drag axis scaling for a more fluid and intuitive chart navigation experience.

 ### Phase 2: Advanced Analysis & Trading Features
--   **[Planned] P&L Calculation Service:** Refactor all unrealized P&L calculations into a dedicated, centralized service to ensure consistency and eliminate logic duplication across the UI.
+-   **[Planned] P&L Calculation Service:** Refactor all unrealized P&L calculations into a dedicated, centralized service to ensure consistency and eliminate logic duplication.
--   **[Planned] Drawing Tool Templates:** Implement a system for users to create, save, and apply multiple named style templates for each drawing tool, allowing for rapid customization of charts.
+-   **[Planned] Drawing Tool Templates:** Implement a system for users to create, save, and apply multiple named style templates for each drawing tool.

 ### Phase 3: Live Data & Trading
 -   **[Planned] Multi-Source Data Integration:** Expand data handling to support multiple live and historical data providers (e.g., Binance, OKX, Yahoo Finance), allowing users to select their preferred source.
--   **[Planned] Live Data Integration:** Connect the charting engine to a live WebSocket data feed for real-time market data.
+-   **[Planned] Live Data Integration:** Connect the charting engine to live WebSocket data feeds for real-time market data.
--   **[Planned] Live Trading Integration:** Implement a `TradingService` for live brokerage APIs (e.g., Binance) to enable real-money trading directly from the platform.
+-   **[Planned] Live Trading Integration:** Implement a `TradingService` for live brokerage APIs to enable real-money trading directly from the platform.

 ### Phase 4: Usability & Polish
--   **[Planned] Right-Click Context Menus:** Provide faster access to common actions (e.g., delete drawing, modify order) via right-click menus on the chart.
--   **[Planned] Enhanced Chart Interaction:** Implement zoom-to-cursor and click-and-drag axis scaling for a more fluid and intuitive chart navigation experience.
 -   **[Planned] Onboarding & Help System:** Add a "Help" menu and an "About" dialog with application information and links to documentation.

 ---